Providing Goods, Services and Facilities to People with Disabilities

 - AGCO employees and its agents and contractors will communicate with people who have disabilities in a manner that takes into account their disability.

-- Customers, including those with disabilities, are able to communicate with the AGCO by telephone, including telephone relay services, in person, in writing through regular mail, facsimile, or by delivering an electronic text by email, or otherwise.
+- Customers, including those with disabilities, are able to communicate with the AGCO by telephone, including telephone relay services, in person, in writing through regular mail, facsimile, delivering an electronic text by email, web chat

 7.2 Telephone Services

 - AGCO staff will be trained to communicate with customers over the telephone in clear and plain language and to speak clearly and slowly.

 - The AGCO will endeavor to provide a fully accessible telephone service to AGCO customers.
 If telephone communication is not suitable to the customer’s communication needs or is not available, the AGCO will offer to communicate with customers by an alternative mode of communication, as listed in this policy under section 7.1 b), that takes into account the person’s disability.

 - The AGCO will endeavour to make its documentation accessible to people with disabilities.
 An accessible format will be provided upon request that takes into account a person’s disability.

 - The AGCO will make reasonable efforts to respond to requests for documents in accessible formats in a timely manner.